Grades and Grading Policy

 II.
 Problems of Classroom Procedure

 If a student alleges the guidelines for class procedure have not been followed and harmed the student in some way, that student should discuss the concern with the appropriate faculty member.
 If the concern persists, the student may consult with the chairperson of the department (or the dean of the college if there are no departments) who attempts to resolve the complaint.
 Failing this, the student may write to the dean of the college where the course is offered requesting a review of the situation.
-Following this, and if there is lingering dissatisfaction on the part of the student, the student may make a final appeal in writing to the Senior Vice President for Academic Affairs and Provost.
+Following this, and if there is lingering dissatisfaction on the part of the student, the student may make a final appeal in writing to the Executive VIce President for Academic Affairs and Provost.

 III.
 Evaluation of Work and Grades